About the course

 Team Project (Games)

 In this module you'll work in a group to simulate a company environment.
-You’ll be supported in working as a team to design, code and implement a small computer game.
-The module covers software development, team working, team management, company structures, professional issues and ethics.
-This aims to help you develop business and entrepreneurial skills and provide you with experience of software development in a group environment working alongside other game industry professions.
+You’ll be supported in working as a team to design, code and implement a vertical slice of a computer game.
+The module covers all aspects of a game development cycle, conceptualisation, asset development, software development, team working, team management, company structures, professional issues and ethics.
+This aims to help you develop business and entrepreneurial skills and provide you with experience of software development in a group environment working alongside other game industry professionals.

 Your module specification/course handbook will provide full details of the assessment criteria applying to your course.